george24601/notes/devOps/unix/memory.md

 what does buffer and cache in free mean?

+* Terminal exec() to load the exe into memory, code, data, bbs, stack are mapped into memory space via mmap()
+* pass cpu control to DLL
+* If user mode asks for huge memory, use map to allocate memory, but what returned is virtual memory - physical memory is allocationed only at the first time visit
+* on free(), return to memory allocator, which will in turn return memory to the system.
+* When applied vm much larger than physical memory, will OOM
+* cache and DLL is mapped to kernal cache, i.e., when executing shared file mapping, file first read to cache, and then to the user process's space
+* ipc based on tmpfs has the same lifecycle as kernel - can't be released by drop_caches, but can swap out
+* file mapping: code,d ata, DLL shred storage, user program's file mapping
+* anonymous mapping: bbs, heap, malloced by mmap, mmap shared memory itself

 # segmentation of symbol table, source text, constant, parse tree, and call stack

 # Memory-mapping file